Home » How to Manage Remote Employees

 It’s important to remember that employees can’t read your mind, so stay crystal clear about what you mean and leave plenty of time after and in-between virtual meetings to answer questions.
 Above all, encourage question-asking.
 Advocating for your staff will help them feel comfortable enough to speak up, helping to avoid misunderstandings.

-Embrace Video Calls and Virtual Backgrounds
+Video Calls and Virtual Backgrounds for Remote Team

 Remote team working together on a video call